Jan-Fcloud/hacktoberfest-2023-participants/README.md

 - No auto redirects and keep all links target="_blank",
 - Be kind and show respect to everyone!

+After everything mentioned is done, I will check pull requests, add it to this repo and add the **hacktoberfest-accepted** label.

 # That's it!
 That's gonna do it for this explenation!
 Have fun and best of luck on your Hacktoberfest journey!